01 of 08

 Paris may be known for its unusual number of Michelin-star gourmet restaurants, but it also offers plenty in the way of delicious, inexpensive fare.
 The trick is knowing where to go, since quality and price don't necessarily line up in Paris as you'd expect.
 You can afford to splurge on one or two nice meals if you manage to nosh on cheap and delicious Paris street food for a few meals, or even stock up on goodies at a local Paris food market and stage a picnic or two.
 Also check out our guide to student-friendly cafes in Paris for a list of cafes and brasseries offering inexpensive coffee, food and drinks, and, often, free wi-fi to boot.

-Check out these resources for budget gullets:Continue to 6 of 8 below.
+Resources for Budget GulletsContinue to 6 of 8 below.

 06 of 08